 The AutoFit Row Height command doesn’t work against the merged cells in Excel 2003 and 2007.
 However, this command perfectly works in Microsoft Office 365, and other updated versions.

-So we recommend using updated versions of MS Excel to avoid such issues.
+So, we recommend using updated versions of MS Excel to avoid such issues.

-Read More: How to Autofit in Excel (7 Easy Ways)
+Read More: How to AutoFit in Excel

 2. Visual Basic Script to Solve AutoFit Row Height Not Working against the Merged Cells in Excel

 In the following dataset, under the Product column, the cells are all merged.
 Applying the AutoFit Row Height command doesn’t work here.
-Thus we need a VBA script to handle this problem.
+Thus, we need a VBA script to handle this problem.

 In this regard,